olvaffe/olv-notes/graphics/apis/glsl.md

 ## Chapter 7.
 Built-In Variables

 - 7.1.
 Built-In Language Variables
+  - vs
+    - `gl_ClipDistance` must be written to for the user clip planes that are enabled.
+If not, the fixed-function may calculate the clip distances to user planes from `gl_Position`, but it is deprecated.
+    - Why is `gl_Position` optional in GLSL 1.4?
+      - because it may be the GS to write it?
+  - fs
+    - `gl_PointCoord` is defined only for point sprite
+    - Why is `gl_FragColor` deprecated?
+      - `glBindFragDataLocation` can bind arbitrary output variable to a color number.
+  - compute
+    - `in uvec3 gl_NumWorkGroups;`
+      - the numbers of work groups in each dimension, as specified by `vkCmdDispatch`
+    - `const uvec3 gl_WorkGroupSize;`
+      - the sizes of a work group in each dimension, as specified by `local_size_[xyz]`
+    - `in uvec3 gl_WorkGroupID;`
+      - the work group of the current invocation
+      - range is `[0, gl_NumWorkGroups)` for each dimension
+    - `in uvec3 gl_LocalInvocationID;`
+      - the work item in the work group of the current invocation
+      - range is `[0, gl_WorkGroupSize)` for each dimension
+    - `in uvec3 gl_GlobalInvocationID;`
+      - this is `gl_WorkGroupID * gl_WorkGroupSize + gl_LocalInvocationID` which
+        uniquely identify the work item of the current invocation
+    - `in uint gl_LocalInvocationIndex;`
+      - this is `gl_LocalInvocationID.z * gl_WorkGroupSize.x * gl_WorkGroupSize.y +
+        gl_LocalInvocationID.y * gl_WorkGroupSize.x + gl_LocalInvocationID.x`
+        which is the 1D representation of `gl_LocalInvocationID`
 - 7.2.
 Compatibility Profile Vertex Shader Built-In Inputs
 - 7.3.
 Built-In Constants
 - 7.4.
 Built-In Uniform State